Sweden

 Current environmental issues affecting the Swedish people: marine pollution (Baltic Sea and the North Sea); acid rain damage to soils and lakes; air pollution; inappropriate timber harvesting practices.

-Google maps Sweden
+Google Maps Sweden

 The capital and other divisions